kokeisd/gofreevpn/README.md

 # Usage
-First off, you need to select the cloud provider where you want to build your VPN server.
-The current support Google Cloud Platform and DigitalOcean
+After you decided the public cloud provider that you want to build your VPN server(Currently this project supports Google Cloud Platform and DigitalOcean), you need to register a free access with the cloud provider.

+Once you have access to the free tier cloud services, the next step is to generate the API  token so that your VPN server can be built programmatically.
+The API token generation steps varies depending on the cloud provider you chose.

 ## DigitalOcean
 To use DigitalOcean, you need first create a free account and generate a API token([link](https://www.digitalocean.com/docs/api/create-personal-access-token/))